 Questions to ask when forming a property investment strategy:

-Investors have different reasons for investing.
+Investors have different reasons for investing and property investment strategy which they follow.
 Some people may be looking for a high yield with very little input from from a management point of view.
 We call these sort of investments hands-off investments because they are fully managed and generate a high yield.
 The following investment properties fall within that strategy:

-The type of investors that are drawn to hands-off investments are people that are time poor or have reached a certain stage where they do not want to have the hassle of managing a property, they just want to receive a steady income from their property investment.
+The type of investors that are drawn to hands-off investments are people that are time poor or have reached a certain stage where they do not want to have the hassle of managing a property, they just want to receive a steady income from their property investment enabling them to plan their future.

 At One Touch Property Investment we cater for all types of investors; a large portion of our investors are people who are reaching retirement age and seeking looking for reliable safe investments that can bolster their retirement income.
 Many of these investors had never invested in property before but were drawn to the high yields and simplicity of student property investments.
 Busy professionals and overseas investors also liked the hands off approach the sector offered.